CleanroomMC/Website/docs/groovy-script/mods/botania/entry.md

     mods.botania.entry.remove(String)
     ```

-- Removes all entries in the given Lexica Botania Category:
+- Removes the given Entry from the Lexica Botania:

     ```groovy:no-line-numbers
-    mods.botania.entry.removeByCategory(LexiconCategory)
+    mods.botania.entry.removeEntry(String)
     ```

 - Removes all entries in the given Lexica Botania Category: